Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Conclusions

 Here we document the discovery and investigation of a novel source of non-identifiability in Bayesian inverse methods.
 We have shown that posterior bimodality can arise from an interaction between numerical integration error in a longitudinal model and MCMC sampling of integrand parameters.

-For a known troublemaker ODE -- Equation \eqref{ch3_eqn_affineDE} -- posterior bimodality was persistent across three step sizes for RK4, different priors, estimation methods, and true parameters.
+For a known troublemaker ODE -- Equation \eqref{eqn_linearDE} -- posterior bimodality was persistent across three step sizes for RK4.
 Only an analytic solution implemented in the longitudinal model was able to correct the issue.
-For a more numerically amenable function -- Equation \eqref{ch3_eqn_CanhamDE} -- we have no evidence of bimodality with an RK45 method using adaptive step size, and demonstrate successful testing of numerical pathologies through simulation.

 As Bayesian inverse methods develop, knowing where and how numerical error can introduce pathologies is essential to good estimation.
 We have demonstrated one such problem and solution, in a manner that is hopefully useful elsewhere.